openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * MUST use Pushed Authorization Requests (PAR) [@!RFC9126] to send the Authorization Request.
 * Wallets MUST authenticate themselves at the PAR endpoint using the same rules as defined in (#token-endpoint) for client authentication at the token endpoint.
 * MUST use the `scope` parameter to communicate Credential Type(s) to be issued.
 The scope value MUST map to a specific Credential Type.
 The scope value may be pre-agreed, obtained from the Credential Offer, or the Credential Issuer Metadata.
-* The `client_id` value in the PAR request MUST be a string that the Wallet has used as the `sub` value in the client attestation JWT.

 ## Token Endpoint {#token-endpoint}

-* The Wallets MUST perform client authentication as defined in (#wallet-attestation).
 * Refresh tokens are RECOMMENDED to be supported for Credential refresh.
 For details, see Section 13.5 in [@!OIDF.OID4VCI].

 Note: Issuers SHOULD be mindful of how long the usage of the refresh token is allowed to refresh a credential, as opposed to starting the issuance flow from the beginning.
 For example, if the User is trying to refresh a Credential more than a year after its original issuance, the usage of the refresh tokens is NOT RECOMMENDED.

 ### Wallet Attestation {#wallet-attestation}

+Wallets and Issuers MUST use an OAuth Client authentication mechanism at the PAR/Token endpoints.

+Ecosystems that desire wallet-issuer interoperability on the level of wallet attestations SHOULD require Wallets to support the authentication mechanism and Wallet Attestation format specified in Annex E of [@!OIDF.OID4VCI].
+When doing so, they might need to define additional ecosystem-specific claims contained in the attestation.
+Alternatively, ecosystems MAY choose to rely on other wallet attestation formats and mechanisms.

-Wallets MUST use Wallet Attestations as defined in Annex E of [@!OIDF.OID4VCI].
+ Additional rules apply for the format defined in Annex E of [@!OIDF.OID4VCI]:

-The public key certificate, and optionally a trust certificate chain, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT.
+* the public key certificate, and optionally a trust certificate chain, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT

-Individual Wallet Attestations MUST be used for each Issuer and they MUST not contain unique identifiers that would enable linkability between issuance processes.
-See section 14.4.4 of [@!OIDF.OID4VCI] for details on the Wallet Attestation subject.
+* individual Wallet Attestations MUST be used for each Issuer and they MUST not contain unique identifiers that would enable linkability between issuance processes.
+See section 15.4.4 of [@!OIDF.OID4VCI] for details on the Wallet Attestation subject.
+* the `client_id` value in the PAR request MUST be a string that the Wallet has used as the `sub` value in the client attestation JWT.
+* Wallets MUST perform client authentication with the Wallet Attestation at the Token Endpoint

 ## Credential Endpoint